-Term deposits consist of term deposits held at various financial institutions.
-At 30 June 2023, the term deposits had an average interest rate of 4.05%.
+Term deposit consist of a term deposit held at the National Bank of Australia.
+At 30 June 2024, the term deposit had an interest rate of 5.08%.

 Other receivables

 Other receivables are recognised initially at fair value and subsequently measured at amortised cost.
 Other receivables are presented as current assets unless collection is not expected for more than 12 months after the reporting date.
 Collectability of other receivables are reviewed on an ongoing basis and any receivables deemed unrecoverable are appropriately impaired.